DS-100/sp23/syllabus.md

 Data 200S students will receive separate communication about course grading in the first week of class.

-**Note**: Unlike previous semesters, we will not offer assignment drops.
-Instead, in Spring 2023 we will offer a grace period for some types of assignments, as well as an Extenuating Circumstances Form.
+**Note**: Unlike previous semesters, in Spring 2023 we are only offering drops for lecture participation and discussion.
+We will not offer drops for any other assignments.
+Instead, for homeworks, projects, and labs we will offer a grace period for some types of assignments, as well as an Extenuating Circumstances Form.
 See the next sections for more details.
 <br>